Wage and employment dynamics in Britain

 Current grant details

-- Researchers include Professor Felix Richie, Van Phan and Naomi Lynch, University of the West of England, Professor Alex Bryson, University College London, Lucy Stokes, National Institute of Economic and Social Research, and Dr John Forth, City University of London.
+• Researchers include Professor Felix Richie, Dr Van Phan and Anni Caden, University of the West of England; Professor Alex Bryson, University College London; Dr John Forth, City University of London; and Dr Carl Singleton and Dr Rachel Scarfe, University of Sterling.

 This project is funded via the ADR UK research-ready data and access fund, a dedicated fund for commissioning research using newly linked administrative data.
 The funding decision was based on advice from an independent expert panel, and in consultation with the Office for National Statistics.
 This project is part of the ADR England portfolio.